Most people who research reverse mortgages come away thinking they understand how the product works. They understand about half of it.

 After reading this page, the natural next steps are:

-Use the free calculator for an initial LTV range estimate — then book a broker prequalification for accurate figures across all four lenders
+Use the free calculator for an initial LTV range estimate — then book a broker prequalification for accurate figures across all major lenders

 Read Reverse Mortgage Pros and Cons Canada for the honest two-sided assessment